Mackenzie River: Geology

 As recently as the last glacial maximum about 30,000 years ago, the majority of northern Canada was buried under the enormous continental Laurentide Ice Sheet.
 The tremendous erosive powers of the Laurentide and its predecessors, at maximum extent, completely buried what is now the Mackenzie watershed under thousands of metres of ice and flattened the eastern portions of the watershed.
-When the ice sheet receded for the last time, it left a 1100 km long postglacial lake, Lake McConnell, of which Great Bear, Great Slave and Athabasca Lakes are remnants.
+When the ice sheet receded for the last time, it left a 1100 km long proglacial lake, Lake McConnell, of which Great Bear, Great Slave and Athabasca Lakes are remnants.

 Today's Mackenzie River is very young in geologic terms – its channel formed over a period of no more than several thousand years as the ice sheet retreated.
 Prior to the ice ages, only the Peel River tributary flowed through what is now the Mackenzie Delta into the Arctic Ocean.
 The other tributaries of the Mackenzie combined into the "Bell River" which flowed east into Hudson Bay.
 During glaciation the weight of the ice sheet depressed northern Canada's terrain to such an extent that when the ice retreated, the Mackenzie system was captured to lower elevations in the northwest, establishing the present flow direction to the Arctic.

 Fluvial deposits and other erosional evidence indicate that around the end of the Pleistocene, about 13,000 years ago, the Mackenzie channel was scoured by one or more massive glacial lake outburst floods unleashed from Lake Agassiz, formed by melting ice west of the present-day Great Lakes.
 At its peak, Agassiz had a greater volume than all present-day freshwater lakes combined.
 This is believed to have disrupted currents in the Arctic Ocean and led to an abrupt 1,300-year-long cold temperature shift called the Younger Dryas.

 The Mackenzie carries a very large sediment load, transporting about 128 million tonnes each year to its delta.
 The Liard River alone accounts for 32 percent of the total, and the Peel River about 20 percent.
 Essentially all of the sediment is contributed by areas downstream of Fort Providence, since upstream sediment is trapped in Great Slave Lake.